BirdeeHub/tomlua/README.md

 ### Using Nix

-* Flake or flakeless support.
+* Flake or flakeless support, both methods return according to the [flake outputs schema](https://wiki.nixos.org/wiki/Flakes).
-* Overlay and packages available for Lua versions 5.1+.
+* Overlay and packages available for Lua versions 5.1+, as well as a neovim plugin.
 * Dev shell included for building via `make`.
 * Not yet on nixpkgs